Antiterrorism Level I Awareness Pre-test

 3. Which of the following might be considered a suspicious activity?

-a) A person taking photographs of a public building. b) A person repeatedly practicing driving maneuvers near a government facility. c) A person leaving a unattended package in a crowded area. d) All of the above.
+a) A person taking photographs of a public building.
+And b) A person repeatedly practicing driving maneuvers near a government facility. c) A person leaving a unattended package in a crowded area. d) All of the above.

 4. What is the appropriate response if you see an unattended package in a public place?